 Method Request Response Description

 name type type

 Prune PruneRequest PruneRe- sponse Prune the ledger specifying the offset before and at which ledger transactions should be removed.
 Only returns when the potentially long-running prune request ends successfully or with one of the following errors: - INVALID_ARGUMENT: if the payload, particularly the offset is malformed or missing - UNIMPLEMENTED: if the participant is based on a ledger that has not implemented pruning - INTERNAL: if the participant has encountered a failure and has potentially applied pruning partially.
 Such cases warrant verifying the participant health before retrying the prune with the same (or a larger, valid) offset.
-Successful retries after such errors ensure that different components reach a consistent pruning state.
+Successful retries after such errors ensure that different components reach a consistent pruning state FAILED_PRECONDITION: if the participant is not yet able to prune at the specified offset.